The Near Enemies of Fierce Compassion

 A number of MSC teachers have contributed to this important conversation, including Hilde Steinhauser, Regula Saner, Susie Fairchild, and Aimee Eckhardt.

-Mindfulness versus Emotional Reactivity
+Mindfulness to Offset Emotional Reactivity

 Is anger tempered by mindfulness the same anger?
 Probably not quite.
 In her essay titled, “Was Gandhi Angry?”, Stephanie Van Hook (2015) quotes Mahatma Gandhi (Young India, Oct 1, 1931) as saying, “It is not that I am incapable of anger, for instance; but I succeed almost on all occasions to keep my feelings under control.”
 In this comment, Gandhi isn’t saying that he is suppressing his emotions – simply that he’s not controlled by them.
 He is expressing the energy behind the emotion.
 When anger is channeled in this manner, it is likely to take the form of fierce compassion.

-Common Humanity versus Self-righteousness
+Common Humanity to Offset Self-righteousness

 When we demonize others, we lose common humanity.
 In Thich Nhat Hanh’s (2001) beautiful poem, “Please Call Me by My True Names,” he wrote: